XiaoBai-blip/ChatDB/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-4. Open a new browser and access: http://localhost:8000/
+4. Open a new browser and go to the page: http://localhost:8000/
 You will see "Welcome to the Home Page!✌️" if successfully start the server